ksu-cs-textbooks/cc410/content/y-milestones/12-rest.md

 ---
 title: "RESTful Architecture"
-pre: "10. "
+pre: "12. "
-weight: 100
+weight: 120
-date: 2021-04-12T00:53:26-05:00
-hidden: true
 ---

-This page lists the milestone requirements for **Milestone 10** of the **CC 410 Restaurant Project**.
+This page lists the milestone requirements for **Milestone 12** of the **CC 410 Restaurant Project**.
 Read the requirements carefully and discuss any questions with the instructors or TAs.

 ## Purpose

 The **CC 410 Restaurant Project** project for this semester is centered around building a point of sale (POS) system for a fictional restaurant named _Game Grub_, offering food of all kinds to celebrate our love of games of all kinds.

-The tenth milestone involves building a RESTful web application that could be used to manage custom menu items.
+The twelfth milestone involves building a RESTful web application that could be used to manage custom menu items.

 ## General Requirements